News

 A massive fire destroyed Louisiana’s Nottoway Resort, a former plantation turned wedding venue.

-Historic Nottoway Plantation, the largest antebellum mansion in the U.S. that was into a resort, has burned down.
+Historic Nottoway Plantation, the largest antebellum mansion in the U.S. that was turned into a resort, has burned down.

 Nottoway Antebellum plantation burned down